BreezingWing/BreezingWing-s-Pseudo-RNG-for-Godot/readme.md

 4) Change the instance to use `direct_initialize` using the values you got.
 Now you can create thousands of those guilt free.
 I guess.
 Note: Obviously, those values change for different chance values. read the "how it works" paragraph if you want to understand what's going on better.
 #### i forgot?
-You can access documentation for this class by pressing F1 in the Godot editor and searching for "pseudo_rng" (unless you didn't copy pseudo_rng_class.gd into your project yet, in which case, you cant)
+You can access documentation for this class by pressing F1 in the Godot editor and searching for "pseudo_rng" (unless you didn't copy pseudo_rng_class.gd into your project yet, in which case, you can't)

 # How to use the example project
 You have two options: